eagle-io/docs/source/topics/views/chart/index.rst

 Adjust Height
 ~~~~~~~~~~~~~
-Drag any of the horizontal bars that separate the charts Up or Down to decrease or increase the height of all displayed charts.
+Use the grab handle in the bottom right corner of the chart to increase or decrease its height.
 This option is currently not available on touch devices.